Lake Palmdale: Recreation

 be used for boating, water skiing, fishing, and camping.
 The California Aqueduct is also open for fishing to the general public as long as they have a valid fishing license from the California Department of Fish and Game.

+The International Game Fish Association all tackle world record 7 lb 10 oz Sacramento sucker was taken from Lake Palmdale.

 Weather

 Lake Palmdale has very hot, dry summers, breezy springs and autumns, and frigid, highly windy winters.

 Rainy weather is limited almost completely to the months between October and May.
 Local rain is not relied on for maintaining the water level.
 This is done by water flow from the California Aqueduct, which collects and transports rainwater and snowmelt from the mountains of Northern California.

 The alignment of the local hills and the fault creates a sort of wind tunnel effect on the lake during the winter months.
 Although the lake is high elevation and winter temperatures drop frequently below freezing 32 °F (0 °C), there has been no known freezing over of the lake in its history.